 According to research compiled by RAND, a leading research corporation, here are the key benefits of early intervention services

 - Early childhood intervention programs have been shown to yield benefits in academic achievement, behavior, educational progression and attainment, reduction in delinquency and criminality, and improved labor market success, among other domains.

 - Interventions with better-trained caregivers and smaller child-to-staff ratios appear to offer more favorable results.

 - Well-designed early childhood interventions have been found to generate a return to society ranging from $1.80 to $17.07 for each dollar spent on the program.

-And, you don’t want to miss our keynote speaker, John Warren.
+Our keynote speaker was Fanbyte Head of Media, John Warren.
 Born with extremely low muscle tone, a neonatal specialist told John’s parents there was little hope for his survival.
 But survive he did!
-John will share how commitment to a Strong Start changed the trajectory of his life.
+John shared how the commitment to a strong start changed the trajectory of his life.

 Watch the sessions on our YouTube Playlist and share with friends, family and colleagues!